 Welcome to the February Create with Cricut Challenge!
 Our mystery material is Cereal Boxes, and I’m making a 3D Cactus!
 Check the list of links at the bottom of the post to see all the other Cricut cereal box projects.
-Thanks to Katie of Clarks Condensed and Amber of Amber Simmons, our organizers! (some product links are affiliate)
+Thanks to Katie of Clarks Condensed and Amber of Amber Simmons, our organizers!

 Supplies for a 3d cactus

-See the written instructions here, and watch the video below for a visual walk through.
+See the written instructions here, and watch the video below for a visual walk-through.

 Open Design Space and upload the cactus SVG.
-Adjust the size how you like and make a copy so you have 2 cacti the same size.
+Adjust the size how you like and make a copy so you have 2 cacti of the same size.

 Open the shape panel on the left side and add a score line.
 Click on the line over in the layers panel and change it to a cut line.
 Position one line starting at the bottom of the cactus and another line starting at the top.
 This way the two pieces can slide into each other.
-You’ll want each line to go a little past the middle to be sure they two pieces will intersect nicely.
+You’ll want each line to go a little past the middle to be sure the two pieces will intersect nicely.

 Cut a side of the cereal box to fit the size of the 3d cactus you’re making and press it down on a purple strong grip mat.
 Use the deep point blade in your Cricut machine.
 I did a test cut first (just cut out a small square or circle) and discovered that the cereal box setting was not enough for the thickness of my material.
 The matboard setting worked great.